MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-jupyter-notebooks.md

 1. Once you have your Q# operations defined, use the `%azure.*` magic commands to connect and submit jobs to Azure Quantum.
 You'll use the resource ID of your Azure Quantum Workspace in order to connect.
+(The resource ID can be found on your Quantum Workspace page in Azure Portal.)

     - For example, the following commands will connect to an Azure Quantum Workspace and run an operation on the `ionq.simulator` target: